Installed at St James’s Church, Piccadilly, London.

 (Size variable approx. 2300 x 2000mm)

-Research into Place and its emanations unearthed the ancient site of Delphi; known to the ancient Greeks as the 'Navel of the World' it was the seat of the Delphic Oracle.
+Research into Place and its emanations unearthed the ancient site of Delphi; known as the 'Navel of the World' it was the seat of the Delphic Oracle.

-The seer (Pythia) sat on a tripod stool placed over a fissure in the rock from which emanated a spring and perhaps the gas, Ethylene, which being hallucinogenic induced wild utterances.
+The seer (Pythia) sat on a tripod stool placed over a fissure in the rock from which emanated a spring and perhaps Ethylene, a hallucinogenic gas that induced wild utterances.
 Polythene is technically poly-ethylene; I explore its material possibilities.

-A steel tripod/plinth 1.65m tall, supports a deconstructed polythene vessel frozen into a drum of water.
-As the ice in the upper vessel thaws it slowly fills the lower vessel below.
+A tall steel tripod/plinth, supports a deconstructed polythene vessel frozen into a drum of water.
+As the ice in the upper vessel thaws it slowly fills the vessel below.
 The melt-water hitting the steel-cover marks the passing of time and fell silent after 24-30 hours.

 Sara Mark, 2015